Codeinwp/flat/readme.txt

 ====
 * Author: YoArts
 * Author URL: http://www.yoarts.com
+* Contributer: @yoarts, @ghost, @ashfame, @kevinpapst, @abovethewater
 * License: GNU General Public License v3.0
 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Description
 ----
 Flat is a WordPress Blog Theme designed by YoArts.
-We like to say that Flat is both beautiful and charming at the same time.
+We would like to say that Flat is both beautiful and charming at the same time.

 Features list
 ----